vgavro/samsung-mdc/README.md

   DISPLAY_ID@PORT_NAME for Windows (example: 1@COM1)
   DISPLAY_ID@PORT_PATH (example: 1@/dev/ttyUSB0)

   We're trying to make autodetection of connection mode by port name, but you may want to use --mode option.

 Options:
+  --version                     Show the version and exit.
   -v, --verbose
   -m, --mode [auto|tcp|serial]  default: auto
   -p, --pin INTEGER             4-digit PIN for secured TLS connection.
 If PIN
                                 provided, "Secured Protocol" must be enabled
                                 on remote device.
   -t, --timeout FLOAT           read/write/connect timeout in seconds
-                                (default: 5) (connect can be overridden with separate option)
+                                (default: 5) (connect can be overridden with separate option) --connect-timeout FLOAT

-  --connect-timeout FLOAT
   -h, --help                    Show this message and exit.